-Jethro Redmore, the REC Air Quality Impact Group Manager, stated that local authority monitoring forms much of our understanding of air pollution and warns that “if these proposals come to fruition, the past ten years of air quality improvements will be undone and any future progress will be in jeopardy”.
+Jethro Redmore, the REC Air Quality Impact Group Manager, stated that local authority monitoring forms much of our understanding of air pollution and warns that “if the closure of air pollution monitoring stations comes to fruition, the past ten years of air quality improvements will be undone and any future progress will be in jeopardy”.
 DEFRA insist that the aim is to “reinvigorate and refocus” local air quality management.
 It said that the current regime was “diagnosis driven” and that “the level of local reporting can distract resources from air quality improvement”.
 The consultation period has now ended and responses will be summarised and published in November.

 Air Quality Assessments

 REC Air Quality Consultants work in partnership with councils and use local authority monitoring data in their dispersion modelling assessments.
 REC’s Air Quality Assessments, through utilising air quality monitoring results, ensures road traffic pollution is kept to a minimum and helps local authorities safeguard against developments taking place in their area to make sure schools, hospitals and residential areas are not at risk from high pollution levels.